gbradley/dbdiff/readme.md

 ### Specifying tables

-Tell DiffDB which tables you're accessing with the `from()` method:
+Tell DBDiff which tables you're accessing with the `from()` method:

 	$diff->from('products_backup', 'products');